unfoldingWord-dev/Resource-Container/docs/ubxf.rst

     \w apostle|x-occurrence="1" x-occurrences="1"\w*
     \zaln-e\*

 Note that since the "base text" in these files is the translation (English in the example), that needs to be text complete.
-Missing source text (UGNT in this example) words is OK because the software should provide that text indepedently.
+Missing source text (UGNT in this example) words is OK because the software should provide that text independently.